Definition

 The loop naturally learns through iteration.
 Each cycle's "think" is informed by the previous cycle's "observe" — that is reflection.
 The iteration itself creates learning.

-"After writing my first LLM loop, I lost sleep the next night.
-I lay awake having visions of the agentic future, seeing how every repetitive task, every debugging session, every code review could be transformed.
+“After writing my first LLM loop, I couldn't sleep.
+Every repetitive task, every debugging session, every code review — I could see how each one could be transformed.

-Once you build your first loop, your perspective changes.
-You stop thinking about AI as autocomplete and start seeing it as a collaborator that gets better with each iteration.
-That's the moment everything clicks."
+Once you build your first loop, you stop thinking about AI as a chatbot.
+You start seeing it as a collaborator that improves with each iteration.
+That's the shift.”

 Kaido Koort

-Want to experience this firsthand?
-Book a hackathon for your team.
+Not ready to commit?
+Talk to Kaido about a hackathon for your team.